 Using an Old Elevation Certificate

-Yes, you can use an old certificate to purchase flood insurance.
+You can use an old certificate to purchase flood insurance.
 You can even use one provided by a former owner, as long as there have not been substantial changes to the homes foundation or footprint.
-If you want to use an older cert, you will likely be asked by your agent to provide new color photos of the front and rear of the structure.
+If you want to use an older certificate, you will likely be asked by your agent to provide new color photos of the front and rear of the structure.
+If the property is a condo, check with your condo association to see if they have an elevation certificate or carry flood insurance on your behalf.

 If you can't locate your certificate or if FEMA recently changed your flood zone to high-risk, you will want to obtain a new certificate.
 An elevation certificate results in the most affordable flood insurance in an A, AE, V, or VE zone.
+If you do not have a Flood elevation certificate, a land surveyor can visit your property and prepare this document for you.
 The typical cost of an elevation certificate is between $350 and $550.
+If you are in need of an elevation certificate, you would call a land surveyor.